 Learn more about Gum Disease & Prevention

 Gum disease, also known as periodontal disease, is inflammation caused by bacterial growth in the mouth and gum line.
 There are three stages of gum disease: gingivitis, periodontitis, and advanced periodontitis.
 According to Listerine, three out of four American adults have gingivitis, the earliest stage of gum disease.
 Gingivitis is caused by built-up plaque on the teeth.
-When plaque isn’t properly removed, it forms along the gum line and causes the gums to be inflamed.
+When plaque isn’t properly removed by our Pooler GA dentist, Dr. Barkley, it forms along the gum line and causes the gums to be inflamed.

 The next stage is periodontitis, which can cause serious health problems such as receding gums, and damage to the bone and tissue that hold the teeth in place.
 In some severe cases, people have also experienced tooth loss.
 Unlike gingivitis, the effects of periodontitis are typically permanent.
 The last stage of gum disease is, which is also the most detrimental, is advanced periodontitis.
 Advanced periodontitis is when the fibers and bone of your teeth are being destroyed and can cause your teeth to shift or loosen.
 This can also cause issues with your bite, how you eat, and how you communicate.
 If aggressive periodontal therapy can’t save your teeth, they may have to be removed.